lamegaton/lamegaton.github.io/_posts/notebook/javascript/2021-08-03-basic-javascript-part-1.md

 ```

 ### Async
-Asynchronous is used when user want to fetch data from server without refreshing the page.
+Asynchronous requests are commonly used when a user wants to fetch data from a server without having to refresh the page.
+This allows for a smoother user experience and faster loading times.

-IE5 and IE6 have different object name for async
+It's important to note that different web browsers may have different object names for handling asynchronous requests.
+For example, IE5 and IE6 use the `ActiveXObject` object, while modern browsers use the `XMLHttpRequest` object.
+Therefore, it's important to use feature detection and check for the availability of these objects before making an asynchronous request to ensure compatibility across different browsers.

 ```javascript
 function asynRequest(){